Small Time (1996 film)

-Small Time is a 1996 British comedy-drama film written, directed by and starring Shane Meadows in his directorial debut, and who also produced with Dominic Dillon.
+Small Time is a 1996 British comedy-drama film written, produced, directed by and starring Shane Meadows in his directorial debut.

 Plot

 The film follows a group of friends that are small-time criminals in Sneinton, a suburb of Nottingham.
 The main protagonists are best friends, Jumbo and Malc.
 At the beginning of the film we hear Jumbo narrating, "We're not into anything heavy.
 We just rob from the rich and sell it to the poor for half price.
 We're just small time."